arnoks/learngo/exercises/ch4/ex4.7/task.md

 ## Description

 Modify reverse to reverse the characters of a []byte slice that represents a UTF8-encoded string, in place.
-Cyn you do it without allocating new memory?
+Can you do it without allocating new memory?

 ## Implementation Notes